6 Best Chainsaws for Milling Lumber – Top Picks & Reviews 2023

 Milling lumber requires big saws with lots of power, so suffice to say, we had a lot of fun testing these saws and writing these reviews!
 After all was said and done, we had a lot of firewood and three clear winners to recommend to you.

-Our favorite overall was the Husqvarna 460 Rancher Gas Chainsaw.
+Our pick for the best chainsaws for milling lumber overall was the Husqvarna 460 Rancher Gas Chainsaw.
 You can get it with the longest blade we’ve seen at 24 inches.
 Plus, it’s got a pack-leading 3.62 horsepower with LowVib anti-vibration technology that makes it comfortable to use.

 For using an Alaskan mill, we recommend the Echo CS-590-20.
 It’s got a translucent fuel tank that makes it easy to tell when the powerful 59.8cc two-stroke motor is low on fuel.
 Plus, it’s covered by an impressive five-year warranty.

-If you’re looking to spend a bit less and still get a viable chainsaw for milling, we suggest checking out the COOCHEER 20-Inch Gas Chainsaw.
+If you’re looking to spend a bit less and still get the best chainsaw for milling lumber, we suggest checking out the COOCHEER 20-Inch Gas Chainsaw.
 It costs a fraction of what you’ll pay for the other saws we loved, but it still provides 3.5 horsepower to mill lumber all day.